CodeWithNeelam/Image_classification/README.md

 Classification → The extracted features are passed through layers that assign probabilities to possible classes.

 Prediction → The class with the highest probability is chosen as the final label.

+Example

+If you train a CNN on a dataset with images of animals (dogs, cats, birds), the model learns to differentiate their features.

+Input: a new unseen image

+Output:

+Dog → 0.05

+Cat → 0.90

+Bird → 0.05
+Predicted Class: Cat